 Resides: Laguna Niguel, CA

-Season with Gwinnett: 3rd
+Season with Gwinnett: 4th

-Season with Braves Organization: 3rd (Since 2017)
+Season with Braves Organization: 4th (Since 2017)

-Managerial Season: 11th (Since 2008)
+Managerial Season: 12th (Since 2008)

-- Enters his third season with Gwinnett in 2019 ... has guided the club to a 141-140 (.502) record and back-to-back second-place finishes in the International League South Division.
+- In 2020: Enters his fourth season with Gwinnett ...
+Has guided the team to a 221-199 (.526) record in 420 games.

-- Earned his 500th career victory on May 6, 2018 at Indianapolis, a rain-shortened 4-1 win in five innings.
+- Win #500: Earned his 500th career victory on 5/6/18 at Indianapolis, a rain-shortened 4-1 win in five innings.

-- Managed the Dodgers’ Triple-A affiliate in Albuquerque in 2014 and Oklahoma City in 2015 ...
+- In the PCL: Managed the Dodgers’ Triple-A affiliate in Albuquerque in 2014 and Oklahoma City in 2015 ...
 Named 2015 Pacific Coast League Manager of the Year after guiding Oklahoma City to a league-best 86-58 mark, the American Northern Division title and a berth in the PCL Playoffs ...
 The 86 wins were a franchise record.

-- Served as the Arizona Diamondbacks' minor league catching coordinator from 2003-04 ...
-Began his coaching career in 2002 as a coach with Advanced-A Rancho Cucamonga of the Los Angeles Angels organization.
+- 2002: Began his coaching career as a coach with Advanced-A Rancho Cucamonga of the LA Angels organization.

-- Selected by the Chicago Cubs in the first round (fourth overall) of the 1984 January Amateur Draft out of Orange Coast College (Costa Mesa, CA) ...
-Logged a 10-year Major League career as a catcher with the Cubs (1987-91), Atlanta Braves (1991-93), Boston Red Sox (1994), Cincinnati Reds (1995), and San Francisco Giants (1997).
+- MLB Career: Selected by the Chicago Cubs in the first round (4th overall) of the 1984 January Amateur Draft out of Orange Coast College (Costa Mesa, CA) ...
+Logged a 10-year MLB career as a catcher with the Cubs (1987-91), Atlanta Braves (1991-93), Boston Red Sox (1994), Cincinnati Reds (1995), and San Francisco Giants (1997).

-- Appeared in 20 postseason games for the Braves (1992-93) and Giants (1997) ...
+- MLB Postseason: Appeared in 20 postseason games for the Braves (1992-93) and Giants (1997) ...
 In Game 1 of the 1992 World Series, hit a three-run homer off Jack Morris to lead Atlanta to a 3-1 win over Toronto.